DomFord/personal-website/content/post/games-of-the-decade/index.md

 ### Jagex, 2013

 The most popular update Jagex ever made to RuneScape was, it seems, to remove over six years of updates.
 Despite the idea of a ‘2007-Scape’ being enormously popular, it is still a bold move for a company to make, to release a competitor to your own game that is simply an older version of the 'same' game.
-Not only did they risk cannibalising their own userbase—which could, in turn, lead to a loss of the critical mass that an MMORPG needs for both games—but it also seems to undermine the current game, known as *RuneScape 3*, a bit.
+Not only did they risk cannibalising their own userbase—which could, in turn, lead to a loss of the critical mass that an MMORPG needs for both games—but it also seems to undermine the current game, known as *RuneScape 3* (Jagex, 2013), a bit.

 Nevertheless, it paid off. *Old School* gave a powerful nostalgia hit to a generation of players, like me, whose school days were dominated by the game.
 But it became more than that.
 Assuming that *Old School* would be a quick trip down memory lane and then die out, Jagex only assigned it a skeleton team to keep the lights on.
 Instead it took off in its own right.
 Now more popular than the ‘main’ game, *Old School* is unrecognisable from 2007-era *RuneScape*, current *RuneScape 3* and the *Old School* of 2013.